rightshero/sw_task__/README.md

  And so on

+## [2] AWS CloudFormation
-## An AWS CloudFormation template YAML file for:
+An AWS CloudFormation template YAML file for:
 - Launch a t2.micro or t3.micro EC2 instance
 - Create IAM role with admin privileges
 - Attach the IAM role to the EC2 instance created earlier